Marianne Plehn: Career

 But she was only given a leading position when male researchers were drafted for military service during World War II.
-At the age of almost 80, she took over the management of institute.
+Aged almost 80, she took over the management of the institute.
 The institute was bombed out in 1943, the research station in Starnberg was bombed out in January 1944 and her apartment in Munich was destroyed six months later.
 By that time she had moved in with friends in Grafrath.
-In 1946 she died in Grafrath shortly after the war had ended.
+In 1946 she died in Grafrath.
 Her urn was buried in the Munich Nordfriedhof and moved to a mass grave in 1970.

 Legacy

 Plehn is commemorated in the names of three polyclads and 12 disease agents of fishes.
 Not all of her research findings stood the test of time as research methods advanced, but the tremendous breadth of her research on diseases of fishes defined the scientific study in this area.
 All in all she published 114 scientific papers on the subject.
 The Allgemeine Fischerei-Zeitung, in which she had frequently published, commemorated her in 1963 on the 100th anniversary of her birth.
 She was honoured as one of the founders of fish pathology.